If you remember the tale of poor Prometheus, he hooked mankind up with fire.

 Her name was Pandora, meaning She Who Bears All Gifts.

-Zeus presented her to Epimethius, and Epimethius was smitten.
-Zeus suggested marriage, and Epimethius gladly agreed.
+Zeus presented her to Epimetheus, and Epimetheus was smitten.
+Zeus suggested marriage, and Epimetheus gladly agreed.
 A wedding was arranged, and many lavish presents were given to the first couple, including a sealed vase.

 The vase, it should be noted, came with a simple instruction from the Gods: Do Not Open.